toroettg/SeriesMarker/doc/source/installdoc_source.rst

 .. note::
-    In the default configuration of `MacPorts`_, pre-build packages are loaded, instead of building them from source.
+    In the default configuration of `MacPorts`_, pre-build packages are loaded where available, instead of building them from source.

 The commands mentioned above will also install all necessary make-dependencies, including `Qt`_.